Things To Do

 :

-Start your day with a visit to the Mobile Museum of Art, where you can explore its diverse collection of American art.
-Then, take a stroll through the nearby Langan Park.
+Start your day at the Mobile Museum of Art, where you can immerse yourself in a diverse collection of American art.
+Afterward, take a leisurely stroll through the nearby Langan Park, enjoying the serene landscapes and beautiful sculptures.
+Don't forget to grab a coffee at a local café to fuel your exploration.

 afternoon